Process Map in Healthcare

 What are process maps?

 Process maps, also known as process flowcharts, are visual representations of the steps involved in a process.
-They are used to illustrate how a process flows from start to finish, making it easier to understand and analyze.
+They illustrate how a process flows from start to finish, making it easier to understand and analyze.
 By providing a clear and organized view of the process, these maps can help identify inefficiencies, redundancies, or areas for improvement.
 Process maps are widely used in business process management, quality improvement work, assurance, and project planning.

-How to create a process map?
+How do you create a process map?

 Step 1: Understand the process